BentoGambin/Valheim-MissingPieces/README.md

 <h2 align="center">A fix for what impedes your building fix.</h2>
 <br /><br /><br /><br />

+This mod is brought to you by BentoG, now maintained with the help of VentureValheim.
+Please direct all comments and issues to OrianaVenture on discord or at Venture Gaming.
+To make a report on github please do so under the specified project fork.

 [<img alt="Ideas" align="left" width="250px" src="https://github.com/BentoGambin/Valheim-MissingPieces/blob/main/.Github/Ideas.png?raw=true" />](https://github.com/BentoGambin/Valheim-MissingPieces/discussions/categories/ideas)
 [<img alt="Ideas" align="right" width="250px" src="https://github.com/BentoGambin/Valheim-MissingPieces/blob/main/.Github/Bugs.png?raw=true" />](https://github.com/BentoGambin/Valheim-MissingPieces/issues)